Malaria

 Malaria in Ethiopia

 Between 1 January and 20 October 2024, over 7.3 million malaria cases and 1,157 deaths have been reported in Ethiopia.
 This is the highest number of annual cases recorded in the last seven years.
 The majority of cases (95%) were laboratory-confirmed, with Plasmodium falciparum accounting for more than two-thirds of the cases.
 Four regions account for 81% of reported case in 2024: Amhara, Oromia, Southwest and South Ethiopia Regional State.
-Please see the malaria in brief article for further details on malaria.
+Please see our Topics in Brief article for further details on malaria.

 Take usual precautions